Just one donation can help save the lives of up to three people.

 If giving blood may be unsafe for either person, you may be deferred (i.e. not allowed to donate), either temporarily or permanently.

 To ensure the safety of blood supplied, it is important that the donor is in a good health.
-This ensures the donor is protected against damage to his/her own health and that the recipient is protected against the transmission of disease, drugs or contaminated products that could harm the recipient.
+This ensures the donor is protected against harm to his/her own health and that the recipient is protected against the transmission of disease, drugs or contaminated products that could harm the recipient.